tomatensaus/DeyeSolarDesktop/SmartDeyeDongle.md

 ### 3D printed designs
-Thanks to mrfrikkie on carbonite I have some designs for a 3D printed case.
+The Official 3D Print design is available for sale on the website.
+Designed by an Engineering student to help pay for his tuituion.

-[Base stl](./SmartDeyeDongle-Base.stl)
+Thanks to mrfrikkie on carbonite these designs were shared for free.
+They might need some tweaking to get them perfect [Base stl](./SmartDeyeDongle-Base.stl)
 [Lid stl](./SmartDeyeDongle-Lid.stl)